MA in International Development

 - SIS-600 Statistics, Research Design, and Research Methods for International Affairs (3)

-- approved research or professional methods course appropriate to the student’s research and career interests (3)
+- Methodology or professional skill course work appropriate to the student's research and career interests (3)

 M.A. in International Development and Master of Theological Studies